Buick Encore, Chevy Trax reportedly dead after 2022

-The Buick Encore will not get an encore — and neither will the Chevrolet Trax.
+The Buick Encore will not get an encore, and the Chevrolet Trax is dead in its tracks.
 Separate unverified reports say the two crossovers, which are essentially identical underneath the sheetmetal, will retire at the end of the 2022 model year without being directly replaced.

 Citing anonymous sources, enthusiast website GM Authority wrote that production of the Encore and the Trax is scheduled to end in the third quarter of 2022.
 Both models are manufactured in Bupyeong-gu, South Korea, and General Motors will reportedly use the extra production capacity to build more examples of the Trailblazer, which outsold the Encore and the Trax combined by a significant margin in 2021.